awsdocs/aws-cloudformation-user-guide/doc_source/refactor-stacks.md

    1. On the **Configure stack options** page, no changes are required\.
 Choose **Next**\.

    1. On the **Review *stack\_name*** page, review your changes\.
 If your template contains IAM resources, select **I acknowledge that this template may create IAM resources** to specify that you want to use IAM resources in the template\.
-For more information about using IAM resources in templates, see [Controlling Access with AWS Identity and Access Management](using-iam-template.md)\.
+For more information about using IAM resources in templates, see [Controlling access with AWS Identity and Access Management](using-iam-template.md)\.
 Then, either update your source stack by creating a change set or update your source stack directly\.

 1. Remove the resource, related parameters, and outputs from the source template, and then add them to the target template\.